 This list is not comprehensive and is provided for information and convenience only.
 The inclusion or exclusion of a particular site should not be interpreted as an endorsement or lack thereof by Savannah State University.

-After admission to the university, students should access the scholarship system for a complete listing of all opportunities.
+To view our scholarship listing click here.
+After admission to the university, students should access the scholarship system for a complete listing of all opportunities both institutional and external opportunities in order to apply.

 National Association of Black Narcotic Agents (Criminal Justice majors)